wolfgang-noichl/magick-rotation/README.md

 If the automatic installer does not work on your Distro follow the instructions in INSTALLER.txt.

-Arch Linux PKGBUILD by jaclar available here: https://aur.archlinux.org/packages.php?ID=53473 Gentoo ebuild by Vadim Efimov available here: http://packages.gentoo.org/package/x11-misc/magick-rotation
+Gentoo ebuild by Vadim Efimov available here (probably outdated, though): http://packages.gentoo.org/package/x11-misc/magick-rotation

 Thank you to our testers on Ubuntu forums.
 For the Dell XT & XT2's: wildschweini, enneract, Ubuntiac